 The main access for Taylor Bay is found off of Ocean Point Drive in the Chalk Sound region of Providenciales.
 There’s limited parking here for about eight vehicles.

 It’s not too difficult to find this beach.

+Before reaching the turn for Ocean Point Drive, you’ll pass the entrance for Las Brisas restaurant and Neptune Villas.
 Take Ocean Point Drive on your left and the small parking area for Taylor Bay will be on your right after about 1000 feet (300m).

 A 440 foot (134m) walking path leads from Ocean Point Drive to Taylor Bay Beach.